JonahSpicher/AccentGuesser/docs/index.md

 As well as a few graphs of its accuracy for different accents and over time.
 (These will be here eventually)

+## Acknowledgements

+Many thanks to the user drscotthawley for the usage of his audio classifier (https://github.com/drscotthawley/audio-classifier-keras-cnn)